 Strength training (also called resistance training) makes your body more sensitive to insulin and can lower blood glucose.
 It helps to maintain and build strong muscles and bones, reducing your risk for osteoporosis and bone fractures.

 The more muscle you have, the more calories you burn – even when your body is at rest.

 Preventing muscle loss by strength training is also the key to maintaining an independent lifestyle as you age.

-We Recommend: doing some type of strength training 2-3 days each week in addition to aerobic activity.
+We Recommend: doing some type of strength training at least 2 times per week in addition to aerobic activity.

 Below are examples of strength training activities: